softwaresaved/MozFest2016-softwaresuccess/sessionplan.md

 1. Provide a grounding in existing work in this area to participants.
 2. Understand where to get further information.

-## Deepening - Rating Software Exercise *(15 minutes)*
+## Deepening - Measuring Software Exercise *(15 minutes)*

 ### Summary

-An exercise in small groups where each group aims to come up with a set of measures to judge software, and attempts to apply it to one of a set of pre-chosen pieces of research software.
+An exercise in small groups where each group aims to come up with a set of measures to judge software, and attempts to apply it to one of a set of pre-chosen pieces of research software by creating appropriate metrics.

+#### Online rating exercise ####

+1. Using the set of measures suggested earlier in the session, choose three that as a group you think are the most important to you
+2. Create a set of metrics that would allow you to rate a piece of software against that measure.
+For example: if your measure is "community growth", you might think of metrics such as "number of contributors", "number of issues opened".
+3. Use these to rank the following set of software:
+  a. scipy
+  b. spyder
+  c.
+R.utils

+#### Offline rating exercise ####

+1. Using the set of measures suggested earlier in the session, choose three that as a group you think are the most important to you
+2. Create a set of metrics that would allow you to rate a piece of software against that measure.
+For example: if your measure is "community growth", you might think of metrics such as "number of contributors", "number of issues opened".
+3. Apply it to a piece of software that you are familiar with.

 ### Learning Goal

-1. Understand how to create appropriate measures.
+1. Understand how to choose appropriate measures and create sensible metrics.
 2. Gain an understanding of how easy it is to use particular measures, both in terms of collection and interpretation.

 ## Synthesis - Summarising what we've learned *(5 minutes)*